SpringflowNL/aurelia-mdc-elements/README.md

 [![GitHub last commit](https://img.shields.io/github/last-commit/SpringflowNL/aurelia-mdc-elements.svg?style=flat-square)](https://github.com/SpringflowNL/aurelia-mdc-elements/commits/master)
 [![GitHub license](https://img.shields.io/github/license/SpringflowNL/aurelia-mdc-elements.svg?style=flat-square)](https://github.com/SpringflowNL/aurelia-mdc-elements/blob/master/LICENSE)

-This library contains different MDC components to use with the Aurelia Custom elements way.
+This library contains different MDC components to use on the Aurelia Custom elements way.
 All the available components are described below.
+This package creates a bridge between MDC and Aurelia.

+MDC <> Aurelia MDC Elements (AME) <> Aurelia

+Because of the fast development of MDC, there are many breaking changes.
+All our applications need an update for these changes.
+That's why we made AME.
+When there are breaking changes in MDC, we only need to update the AME elements.
+The Aurelia Custom elements we're using in the applications, won't be affected.

 Recent changes can be found [Here](./CHANGELOG.md)